 The end result of properly setting up these pieces is a make target called generate_sidre_shroud that can be invoked to generate sidre API code in other languages Axom supports.

 Documentation

 Complete documentation for an Axom component consists of several parts described in the following sections.
-All user documentation is accessible on Axom Read The Docs page.
+All user documentation is accessible on the Axom LC web space.